The Scholarship System

 What are the Easiest AP Classes?

 In reality, there is no such thing as the easiest AP classes.
-Which ones your student will excel in (and which ones will cause them to struggle) all depends on their personal aptitude and interests.
+Which ones your student will excel in (and which ones will cause them to struggle) all depends on the standardized curriculum and their personal aptitude and interests.

 For example, a student who enjoys and understands math may do well in AP calculus.
 However, if your student barely made it through algebra, then AP classes for calculus probably aren’t right for them.